ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

 Create a new column.

 * **Parameters:**
-  - name : Name of column.
+  - name: Name of column.
-  - type : A string (‘scalar’, ‘direction’) specifying the column type (the values will be initialized to NaN).
+  - type: A string (‘scalar’, ‘direction’) specifying the column type (the values will be initialized to NaN).
-  - values : A numpy array with values (the type is determined from its shape).
+  - values: A numpy array with values (the type is determined from its shape).

 #### *property* empty